EpistasisLab/latent_phenotype_project/README.md

 ## Directory: step11_analyze_complete_dataset

+### Code Files

- - `step11a_merge_rsID_output.py`: Generates Table 1a and effect-specific rsID file pairs (rsIDs_*_effects.txt and rsIDs_*_effects_pvals.txt, where * is the effect type)  for FUMA input.
+ - `step11a_merge_rsID_output.py`: Generates Table 1b and effect-specific rsID file pairs (rsIDs_*_effects.txt and rsIDs_*_effects_pvals.txt, where * is the effect type)  for FUMA input.

- - `FUMA details`: For each rsID file pair, Inputs both files into FUMA with a placeholder total sample size of 380000.
+ - `Important Note on FUMA details`: For each rsID file pair, Inputs both files into FUMA with a placeholder total sample size of 380000.
 It is merely a required input that does not effect the distances between SNP hits and genes, thereby making it irrelevant.
 Initially uses a 500KB gene-SNP distance, later refined to 300KB for precision with small gene count reduction.
 Skips gene by exercise interactions due to limited hits.
 Renames FUMA output files as annov_*.txt. for clarity, where * = (main, smoking, gender, alcohol).

  - `step11b_get_enrichment_all.R`: IMPORTANT; run in sections, not all at once.
 Intermediate manual steps generate miEAA.csv, which lists KEGG-enriched miRNA pathways.
 Uses FUMA outputs and rsIDs_*_effects.txt as input.
 Generates Tables 2 and S6.